-28. Data from the 2017 employment survey by the territorial Government indicate that the total number of jobs in Bermuda increased slightly, from 33,481 in 2016 to 33,653 in 2017, while the number of jobs peaked in 2008, at 40,213.
-The number of Bermudian job holders increased by 0.7 per cent, from 23,494 in 2016 to 23,667 in 2017.
-The official unemployment rate in the same year went down to 6 per cent.
-The median gross annual income of job holders was \$64,250 in 2017, up from \$63,712 in 2016.
-The median income of Bermudian job holders was \$60,260, while permanent resident certificate holders, non-Bermudian spouses of Bermudians and other non-Bermudians had higher median incomes of \$70,615, \$78,128 and \$79,910, respectively.

-29. The Department of Workforce Development of the Ministry of Education and Workforce Development launched a national strategic workforce development plan in 2018, which replaced part 2 of the national training plan that was originally developed to devise strategies to improve the economy and generate new jobs.

-30. The Bermuda Job Board, an online national employment database operated by the Department of Workforce Development since November 2013, is available to Bermudians who are seeking employment, with the main objective of consolidating and centralizing the jobs available in Bermuda so as to help to connect workers and employers, allow more opportunities for qualified Bermudians to find employment and ultimately reduce the need for work permit applications.

-31. The Law Reform Committee, established by the Minister of Home Affairs and tasked to review, update and improve the legislative framework for labour, continued its work on the consolidation of labour laws.
+- 28. Data from the 2018 employment survey by the territorial Government indicate that the total number of jobs in Bermuda increased slightly, from 33,653 in 2017 to 33,810 in 2018, a significantly lower level than during the peak of 40,213 witnessed in 2008.
+The number of Bermudian job holders decreased by 0.4 per cent, from 23,671 in 2017 to 23,579 in 2018.
+According to the labour force survey report of the territorial Government, the unemployment rate stood at 5.2 per cent in May 2019, the same level as in the previous year.
+Among Bermudians, the unemployment rate was slightly higher, indicated at 5.6 per cent in May 2019, whereas it amounted to 3.8 per cent among non-Bermudians at the same point in time.
+The median gross annual income of job holders was \$65,338 in 2018, up by 2 per cent from \$64,250 in 2017.
+The median income of Bermudian job holders was \$61,500, while permanent resident certificate holders, non-Bermudian spouses of Bermudians and other non-Bermudians had higher median incomes of \$69,783, \$78,417 and \$80,328, respectively. - 29.
+In 2018, the Department of Workforce Development, which was then part of the Ministry of Education and Workforce Development and has since been moved to the Ministry of Labour, Community Affairs and Sports, developed a national strategic workforce development plan.
+At the time of reporting, the corresponding legislation was being drafted to create a national workforce development board, which will replace the national training board and provide strategic direction for the workforce development programmes for the Territory. - 30.
+The Bermuda Job Board, an online national employment database operated by the Department of Workforce Development since November 2013, is available to Bermudians who are seeking employment, with the main objective of consolidating and centralizing the jobs available in Bermuda so as to help to connect workers and employers, allow more opportunities for qualified Bermudians to find employment and ultimately reduce the need for work permit applications. - 31.
+Since 1968, Bermuda has had an ad hoc Law Reform Committee, which was established by the then Minister of Home Affairs and tasked to review, update and improve the legislative framework for labour.
+The Committee concluded its work on the consolidation of labour laws and amendments to the Employment Act 2000 in 2018.
+Other recent labour legislation includes the Employment (Wage Commission) Act 2019, which became operative in October 2019 with the aim of advancing work on the introduction of a minimum wage.
+In addition, the Employment (Maternity

+Leave Extension and Paternity Leave) Amendment Act 2019 took effect in January 2020, which extended maternity leave and introduced paternity leave.